Breaking down the utility charges on your residential bill

 it is reasonable to assume that the Purchased Electricity Adjustment for the period until May 2014

-will be 0.5 cents per kWh for most months.
-Keep in mind that this is an estimate only
+will be a charge for most months.
+Keep in mind that this is an estimate only.

 Attention Residential Real Time Pricing (RRTP) Customers